AGProjects/sylkrtc.js/API.md

 #### Call.id

 Getter property which returns the ID for this call.
 Note: this is not related to the SIP Call-ID header.

+#### Call.sharingScreen

+Getter property which returns the screen sharing state.

 #### Call.direction